State Pension for people living overseas

 If you come back to live in Northern Ireland

-If you return to settle in Northern Ireland you should inform the Northern Ireland Pension Centre.
+If you return to live in Northern Ireland you should tell the Northern Ireland Pension Centre.
 They will pay your State Pension to a bank account in Northern Ireland.

 Paying tax on your State Pension